-Socially Responsible Investing (SRI) goes by many names – Sustainable, ESG, green, or ethical investing – and has both financial and social change goals.
-Based on the interest of a significant number of my clients, I have developed a passion for this sub-specialty of investment management.
-At its most simple, the SRI movement is an effort to encourage publicly traded companies to be better corporate citizens – to look out for the common good as well as for their bottom line.
+Socially Responsible Investing (SRI) movement is an effort to encourage publicly traded companies to be better corporate citizens.
+SRI goes by many names – Sustainable, ESG, green, or ethical investing – and has both financial and social change goals.
+Based on the interest of a significant number of my clients, I have developed a passion for this sub-specialty of investment management. – to look out for the common good as well as for their bottom line.
 Socially responsible investors encourage corporate practices that promote consumer and worker protection, human rights, environmental stewardship and diversity of leadership.
 There are parallel efforts in funds that follow a variety of religious priorities in choosing which companies to invest in.
 I do not offer religious-values tailored portfolios, but rather those that address a wide range of ESG issues.

 The 3 focus areas of SRI have come to be known as ESG – Environmental, Social and Corporate Governance – referring to the three central factors in measuring the sustainability and ethical impact of an investment in a company or business.
 More and more mainstream investment research has been poured into evaluating the ESG or sustainability index of companies and investment funds.
 There is increasing acceptance that companies that pay attention to the “double bottom line” – profits and social impact – out-perform companies that are fixated only on profits without concern for any positive impact, particularly during difficult economic times.